The need for leaders in nursing is skyrocketing.

 Staffing challenges are colliding with healthcare needs to create this increasing need for nursing leaders.
 A growing number of nurses are leaving the profession or retiring, some after burnout from the demands of events such as the COVID-19 pandemic.
 At the same time, a growing emphasis on preventive care and an aging U.S. population that requires more medical assistance have left many areas, such as inner cities and rural areas, without sufficient care options.

 If you’re interested in leading the way in efforts to meet the nation’s growing healthcare demands — and addressing the projected nurse staffing shortage — then you should consider pursuing an advanced nursing career.
-A critical step on that path is earning a master’s degree in nursing.
+A critical step on that path is earning a MSN degree online.
 But how long does it take to get a master’s in nursing?

 Master’s in nursing program completion timeline